casper-network/docs/source/docs/casper/developers/json-rpc/index.md

 <HOST:8888>/rpc-schema
 ```

-To see an example, navigate to a node's RPC schema using a browser: <HOST>:8888/rpc-schema.
+To see an example, navigate to a node's RPC schema using a browser.

 The Casper client subcommand `list-rpcs` provides all currently supported RPCs.
 Here is an example of running the Casper client to list RPCs: